 Majid’s sudden death in 1870 brought an abrupt end to the development, as his succeeding brother, Barghash, had little interest in the new port.
 So it wasn’t until the late 1880s, when the German East Africa Company established a trading station, that the city really began to evolve.
 By 1887 Dar was the capital of the new German protectorate.
 The colonial administration was moved from Bagamoyo and the construction of a railway line accelerated the city’s growth, facilitating trade with Central Africa via Lake Tanganyika.

 In the newly independent Tanzania, Dar fared poorly.
-President Julius Nyerere favoured a socialist economic model, and one in which urban areas were de-emphasised in favour of rural investment.
-As Tanzania’s primary city, Dar es Salaam languished while a newly nationalised labour market and centralised government spawned Byzantine levels of bureaucracy and corruption.
-Still, the close ties of friendship between Nyerere and China started to pay dividends when socialism was abandoned in favour of liberalisation in the 1990s.
-Since then Chinese investment has transformed the city from a quaint colonial backwater into a high-rise metropolis and Beijing is now Dar es Salaam’s biggest trading partner.
+President Julius Nyerere favored a socialist economic model, and one in which urban areas were de-emphasized in favor of rural investment.
+As Tanzania’s primary city, Dar es Salaam languished while a newly nationalized labour market and centralized government spawned Byzantine levels of bureaucracy and corruption.
+Still, the close ties of friendship between Nyerere and China started to pay dividends when socialism was abandoned in favor of liberalization in the 1990s.
+Since then Chinese investment has transformed the city from a backwater into a high-rise metropolis and Beijing is now Dar es Salaam’s biggest trading partner.
 Investment is focused on large-scale projects such as roads, bridges, railways, apartments and pipelines.
 Most notably, though, there is significant investment in the new city of Kigamboni over the bay, where the future of Dar es Salaam lies in a 20-year, US$11.6 trillion project set for completion in 2032.